Immigrants’ Rights Project

 - Assisting in scheduling and ensuring clients obtain medical examinations as needed for their immigration applications;

-Finally, the case coordinator will provide written and oral translation assistance on an as-needed basis, including translating at Asylum Interviews before US Citizenship and Immigration Services
+The Case Coordinator will provide written and oral translation assistance on an as-needed basis, including translating at Asylum Interviews before US Citizenship and Immigration Services.
+The Case Coordinator will also process mail for the Immigrants’ Rights Project as part of a rotation team and may be asked to assist with copying, filing, and other administrative duties as needed.

 ESSENTIAL JOB SKILLS AND ABILITIES REQUIRED

-- Excellent verbal, written, and phone skills in both English and Spanish required;
+- Excellent verbal, written, and phone skills in both English and Spanish highly preferred;

-- Experience working with trauma survivors, including children, strongly preferred;
+- One year of experience working with trauma survivors, including children is strongly preferred;

 - Experience and/or openness to working with children facing delinquency or criminal charges;